Bulletin #7038, Maple Syrup Quality Control Manual

 Care of Evaporators

-Some producers allow sap to ferment in English tin or stainless steel pans.
+Some producers allow the sap to ferment in stainless steel pans.
 If this method is used, watch the fermenting action carefully.
-When scale loosens, scrub with a nylon pad.
-If fermenting sap is left in pans too long, serious damage may result.
-Rinse with clear water, and dry.
-If chemical cleansers are used, be sure to rinse thoroughly to prevent possible damage to the pan, and off-flavors next season.
+When the scale loosens, scrub with a nylon pad.
+Rinse with clear water and dry.
+If chemical cleansers are used, rinse thoroughly to prevent damage to the pan and off-flavors/contamination next season.

 Painting Equipment